phetsims/simula-rasa/images/README.md

 Image files belong in this directory.
 Each image must have an entry in license.json which indicates the origin of the image as well as its licensing.
-If this directory has subdirectories, each subdirectory mut have its own license.json file.
+If this directory has subdirectories, each subdirectory must have its own license.json file.

 The license.json file should contains one entry per file, and each should be annotated with the following: